Information Security Policy

 7.1 Identity Verification

-- Tier 0 — platform onboarding.
-Identity verification for general platform access is performed by Plaid, Inc. under a standard service agreement.
-Plaid handles identity attributes only (name, date of birth, address, government-ID images, biometric selfie) — no Protected Health Information is transmitted.
+- Plaid, Inc. — IDV at trigger events (document authentication, active-liveness selfie, biometric match).
+Handles identity attributes only (name, date of birth, address, government-ID images, biometric selfie) — no Protected Health Information is transmitted.
 Plaid operates as a general identity-verification service, not as a healthcare Business Associate.

-- Tier 1 — Direct Secure Messaging activation (optional).
-NIST SP 800-63-3 Identity Assurance Level 2 (IAL2) identity proofing, as required by the DirectTrust Certificate Policy for Patient Certificate issuance, is performed by an accredited Credential Service Provider.
-The structured attribute outputs are retained in encrypted form; the underlying photographic captures are not retained on the platform after verification completes.
-See our Privacy Policy §12 for the full Registering Agent disclosure.
+NIST SP 800-63-3 Identity Assurance Level 2 (IAL2) identity proofing, as required by the DirectTrust Certificate Policy for Patient Certificate issuance, is performed by accredited Credential Service Providers per the above.
+Structured attribute outputs are retained in encrypted form; the underlying photographic captures are not retained on the platform after verification completes.
+See Privacy Policy §12 for the full Registering Agent disclosure.

 BrilLiquid LLC is a DirectTrust Registering Agent under our Health Information Service Provider's certification authority; identity-verification artifacts required by the DirectTrust Certificate Policy §4(iii) are retained accordingly.